 To be eligible to apply for the scheme, the abuse must have occurred before 1 July 2018, when Redress came into existence.
 You can apply for compensation of up to $150,000, if the institution where the abuse took place has ‘opted into’ the scheme.
 Some of these institutions include schools, churches, youth groups, The Salvation Army, the YMCA and Scouts Australia.

-Melbourne Lawyers & Mediators are experienced and compassionate to survivors who engage us to assist in their Redress applications.
+Personal injury solicitors at Melbourne Lawyers & Mediators are experienced and compassionate to survivors who engage us to assist in their Redress applications.
 We understand that disclosing abuse can be a traumatic experience and we engage with our clients in a supportive and dedicated manner as we walk this pathway together.

 Redress applications are assessed based on the ‘reasonable likelihood a person suffered institutional sexual abuse as a child’.
 This is particularly useful if survivors cannot recall details such as the offender’s name, exact dates, or specific locations.

-Redress is an alternative to a civil case for child sexual abuse, and we are aware that the amount of compensation available to a victim under the Scheme is significantly less than what the victim may be otherwise entitled to.
+Redress is an alternative to a civil case for child sexual abuse, and we are aware that the amount of compensation available to a victim under the scheme is significantly less than what the victim may be otherwise entitled to.

 In some instances, institutions where the abuse took place may not have ‘opted into’ the Redress Scheme.
 In such cases, we investigate alternative avenues of compensation including your common law rights.

 We have developed a regional program for referrals from anywhere in Victoria and Far Western NSW, where we travel to meet with clients in person in their hometown.
 We find that we are able to build one-on-one relationships with our clients from regional areas in a respectful and supportive context.
-Generally, we conduct monthly face-to-face meetings but have a flexible approach to clients’ needs and are able to accommodate more frequent consultations if required, including weekends.
+Generally, we conduct monthly face-to-face meetings but have a flexible approach to clients’ needs and are able to accommodate more frequent consultations if

 In some cases, a common law claim may result in a better outcome for our clients.
 Although many people are intimidated by the cost and concept of ‘going to court’, in our experience, the overwhelming majority of cases settle at mediation or conciliation before this occurs.
 In general, institutions will want to avoid the cost and public nature of a court case, especially if a claim is strong.